-- · Establish our leadership position by obtaining final regulatory approval to market Xtampza with a best-in-class abuse-deterrent product label.
-Our tentatively approved product label contains differentiated abuse-deterrent claims for Xtampza.
-If Xtampza receives final regulatory approval, this product label may allow us to detail Xtampza to physicians and highlight its unique abuse-deterrent characteristics. - Commercialize Xtampza in the United States ourselves.
-We are currently building our commercial organization, including our sales force and commercial manufacturing capacity, in preparation for a potential U.S. commercial launch of Xtampza in the second quarter of 2016, although the timing of a potential commercial launch is subject to whether and when we receive final regulatory approval for Xtampza.
+· Commercialize Xtampza in the United States ourselves.
+We continue to strengthen our commercial organization, including our sales force and commercial manufacturing capacity for U.S. commercialization of Xtampza.
 Our management team has extensive experience commercializing pharmaceutical products, and we are in the process of establishing sales, marketing and reimbursement functions to commercialize Xtampza in the United States.
-Initially, we plan to detail Xtampza to approximately 11,000 physicians who write approximately 55% of the branded extended-release oral opioid prescriptions in the United States with a sales team of approximately 120 sales representatives.
+We are detailing Xtampza to approximately 10,400 physicians who write approximately 60% of the branded extended-release oral opioid prescriptions in the United States with a sales team of approximately 120 sales representatives.
 We believe that this physician group also represents a significant portion of the top prescribers of extended-release and long-acting opioids (including drugs formulated with fentanyl and methadone) currently used to treat patients with CPD.
-In addition, we plan to deploy a separate, focused sales team of approximately 25 specialty sales representatives to detail Xtampza to nursing homes, hospices, and other institutions treating large populations of the elderly and other patients who need chronic pain relief and have difficulty swallowing.
+In addition, we deploy a separate, focused sales team of approximately 25 specialty sales representatives to detail Xtampza to nursing homes, hospices, and other institutions treating large populations of the elderly and other patients who need chronic pain relief and have difficulty swallowing.

 - · Establish Xtampza as the treatment of choice for patients with CPD.
-Xtampza has been tentatively approved with product labeling for sprinkling Xtampza microspheres on soft foods or into a cup, and then directly into the mouth, or through a gastrostomy or nasogastric feeding tube.
-If Xtampza receives final regulatory approval, Xtampza could be the only extended-release oxycodone product designed to be suitable for this approximately 11 million patient segment. - · Establish strategic collaborations to accelerate and maximize the potential of our product candidates worldwide.
-We intend to seek strategic collaborations with other pharmaceutical companies to commercialize our product candidates outside the United States and to develop certain of our product candidates that are outside of our core therapeutic focus.
-We believe that we are an attractive collaborator for pharmaceutical companies due to the strength of our abuse-deterrent technology. - · Advance other product candidates that incorporate our DETERx platform technology.
+Xtampza has been approved with product labeling for sprinkling Xtampza microspheres on soft foods or into a cup, and then directly into the mouth, or through a gastrostomy or nasogastric feeding tube. - · Establish strategic collaborations to accelerate and maximize the potential of our products and product candidates worldwide.
+We intend to seek strategic collaborations with other pharmaceutical companies to commercialize Xtampza and our product candidates outside the United States and to develop certain of our product candidates that are outside of our core therapeutic focus. - · Advance other product candidates that incorporate our DETERx platform technology.
 We have begun advancing our development program for COL-195, an abuse-deterrent, extended-release hydrocodone for the treatment of chronic pain.
 We initiated clinical trials for our hydrocodone product candidate in the first quarter of 2016.
 We also have an IND application on file for COL-172, an abuse-deterrent, extended-release oxymorphone for the treatment of chronic pain, which has been granted Fast Track status by the FDA.
 In addition, we have COL-171, a proprietary preclinical DETERx extended-release, abuse-deterrent methylphenidate formulation for the treatment of ADHD. - · Acquire additional products and product candidates.
 We may identify and license, co-promote or acquire products or product candidates being developed for pain indications and other complementary products.
+In May 2016, we entered into a License and Development Agreement with BioDelivery Science International, Inc. which grants us an exclusive license to make, use, sell, offer for sale, import, develop and commercialize Onsolis in the United States.
+We plan to commercialize Onsolis upon receipt of FDA approval of a Prior Approval Supplement for the manufacturing transfer.
+Subject to such approval, we expect to launch Onsolis in the first half of 2018.

-We are continuing to develop our commercialization strategy with the input of key opinion leaders in the field of pain management, as well as healthcare practitioners.
-Internally, we have advanced pre-commercialization initiatives for Xtampza, such as developing positioning and messaging campaigns, a publication strategy, initiatives with payor organizations, and distribution and national accounts strategies.
+Our commercialization strategy for Xtampza continues to evolve, and as part of that evolution, we are developing positioning and messaging campaigns, a publication strategy, initiatives with payor organizations, and distribution and national accounts strategies.